viktorwinschel/moma/docs/src/papers.md

 **Monetary Macro Accounting Theory (MoMaT)**:
 [pdf](assets/moma25.pdf) - A monetary macro accounting theory.

-### Original MOMA Simulation Files
+### Simulation of National Accounting Simulation according to MOMA25

 The `src/original_moma` directory contains several files used for generating and checking simulation data underlying the moma25 paper.

-### Simulation Files
-- `momascf_check.jl`: Validates the generated simulation data against expected results
-- `momascf_original.jl`: Contains the original implementation of the MOMA simulation
-- `momascf_v01.jl`: First version of the simulation with initial improvements
-- `momascf_v02.jl`: Second version with enhanced functionality
-- `momascf_v02_en.jl`: English version of v02 with additional documentation

-### Associated Data Files
-Each simulation file has four corresponding data files:
+- `momascf_v02_en.jl`: Current simulation file
-- `momascf_original_data.csv`: Data for the original implementation
-- `momascf_v01_data.csv`: Data for version 1
-- `momascf_v02_data.csv`: Data for version 2
-- `momascf_v02_en_data.csv`: Data for the English version

-These files demonstrate the evolution of the MOMA implementation and provide test data for the current version of the package.

-### National Accounting Simulation
-The following image shows an example of the basic national accounting structure used in the simulations:
+The following image shows an example of the basic national accounting structure used in the simulation.

 ![Basic National Accounting Structure](assets/bookings.png)